-3.1 This chapter is about Information Society and entrepreneurship.
+- 3.1 This chapter is about Information Society and entrepreneurship.
 It focuses on how entrepreneurs can exploit the opportunities offered by ICT.
 It shows how Information Society in rural areas can contribute to economic development and jobs, and how it can help a rural area or a region to attract inward investment.
-There are two distinct, but complementary, ways to achieve this:

-3.2 This chapter focuses on the two main issues stated above.
+There are two distinct, but complementary, ways to achieve this: - > through the adoption of ICT by small and mediumsized enterprises (SMEs), in all aspects of business activity, from production to marketing and sales, including the opportunities offered by eCommerce; - > by the introduction of new activities or new forms of work organisation, based on the use of ICT, including telework and the creation of new technology and knowledge-based jobs. - 3.2 This chapter focuses on the two main issues stated above.
 But it may be said, in addition, that the adoption of ICT in all areas of social and economic life in a rural area can contribute indirectly but decisively to economic development.
 It makes the area more attractive for new businesses in all areas of economic activity, not only those which are related to ICT.
 Increasingly, the level of participation in the Information Society is becoming a key criterion for business location decisions, at a par with traditional criteria such as good transport facilities or industrial parks.
 The ability of rural areas to attract new business and inward investment can be greatly assisted by the presence of advanced telecommunications and services, the availability of computer skills and the level of ICT literacy in the population, and the coverage of the territory by eGovernment services.
 These aspects are discussed in later chapters.